bee365ag/beespaces-api-docs/docs/source/usage.rst

 .. warning::
     To avoid naming issues, the API uses the ``Field``-Name of the columns.
 The two values look pretty similar but there's a difference if using special chars or multiple languages.
-Further, the display name can be changed later, whereas the field is fixed once created.
+Further, the display name can be changed later, whereas the field name is fixed once created.

     As an example, a new column called ``'Start Year'`` has the ``Field``-Name ``'Start_x0020_Year'``.
 If renamed later to ``'Start Fiscal Year'`` the field stays ``'Start_x0020_Year'``.